vanvalenlab/kiosk-frontend/README.md

 ## Adding new Job Types

 The job types are defined as an environment variable `JOB_TYPES`, which evaluates to `"segmentation,tracking"` by default.
-This can easily be extended by overriding the list with custom job type values, by just adding to this string, for example, `"segmentation,tracking,spot detection"`.
+This can easily be extended by just adding to this string, for example, `"segmentation,tracking,spot detection"`.
 These values are parsed into a list and populated into the drop-down with the route `/jobtypes`.
 Each job type value is also the exact value of the Redis queue used by the corresponding consumer (e.g. `"segmentation"` is both the job type, and the queue used for the `segmentation-consumer`).

 ## Front End React Hierarchy Diagram
 ![Alt text](./docs/kiosk-frontend-react.png)